Terms and Conditions

 17. Other provisions

-17.2.
+17.1.
 Persons employed by or working on behalf of the Contractor to perform the contractual Services may not be employed by the Client either on a temporary basis or as permanent employees, commissioned as subcontractors, or placed with third parties during or for twelve months after termination of the Contract.
-A contractual penalty of EUR 12000 per person is agreed for each individual breach.
+For each case of culpable violation of this non-solicitation clause, the Client undertakes to pay a contractual penalty to be determined by the Contractor at its reasonable discretion, the appropriateness of which may be reviewed by the competent court in the event of a dispute.
 Further claims for damage remain unaffected.